Optimizing the Training Schedule of Multilingual NMT using Reinforcement Learning: Acknowledgments

 \section{Acknowledgments}

-We are grateful for its support to the Swiss National Science Foundation (DOMAT grant n.\ 175693, On-demand Knowledge for Document-level Machine Translation and EXOMAT grant n.\ 228494, External Knowledge for Low-resource Machine Translation).
+We are grateful for its support to the Swiss National Science Foundation, through the DOMAT grant n.\ 175693, On-demand Knowledge for Document-level Machine Translation and the EXOMAT grant n.\ 228494, External Knowledge for Low-resource Machine Translation.
 We thank Giorgos Vernikos for feedback on earlier versions of the paper.